Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Setup

 The combination of Assumptions \ref{additivity}-\ref{Neigh_inter} implies the the following partially linear form for the potential outcomes:

-where $\epsilon_i$ is a (heteroskedastic) zero-mean term, and $f(\gamma(G_i^z))$ is the interference term that absorbs the (constant) baseline, see e.g., Proposition 1 in \citet{awan2020almost} and \citet{sussman2017elements} for similar development.
+where $\epsilon_i$ is a zero mean term (heteroskedastic), and $f(\gamma(G_i^z))$ is the interference term that absorbs the (constant) baseline, see, e.g., Proposition 1 in \citet{awan2020almost} and \citet{sussman2017elements} for similar development.
 Moreover the individual specific $\tau_i:=\mathbb{E}\left[ \widetilde Y_i(1,0_{-i}) - \widetilde Y_i(0,0_{-i}) \mid X_i \right]$ can be dependent of $X_i$.
-There is a clear complication if the $\epsilon_i$ are allowed to be dependent as differentiating between $f(\cdot)$ and the error term would not necessarily be possible \citep{shalizi2011homophily}.
+There is a complication if the shocks $\epsilon_i$'s are allowed to be dependent as differentiating between $f(\cdot)$ and the error term would not necessarily be possible \citep{shalizi2011homophily}.
 We will make the assumption that the errors are uncorrelated.
-First, it is plausible that there is no such excess homophily in the problem (such as when connections are enforced exogenously) and so the no-correlation assumption is reasonable.
-Additionally, recent work by \citet{mcfowland2021estimating} suggests that structure on the covariance of the $\epsilon_i$ still allows us to separately identify $f(\cdot)$ and the error.
-While knowing the structure a priori is a slight generalization to the no correlation setting, it substantially complicates the derivations but does not necessarily contribute to the understanding of the proposed method and so we leave it to future work.
+First, it is plausible that there is no such excess homophily in the problem (such as when connections are enforced exogenously), and so the no-correlation assumption is reasonable.
+Furthermore, recent work by \citet{mcfowland2021estimating} suggests that the structure on the covariance of $\epsilon_i$ still allows us to identify $f(\cdot)$ and the error separately.
+While knowing the structure a priori is a slight generalization to the no-correlation setting, it substantially complicates the derivations without contributing to the understanding of the proposed method and so it is left to future work.

 The main estimand of interest we consider is the average direct treatment effect on the treated, i.e.,